jaredjbeard/reconfigurator/docs/source/introduction.rst

 By using the reconfigurator, users of my software can easily set their own configurations without needing to modify the source code.
 Then with a quick command line call, they can use their local workspace instead of the default.

+CLI Commands:
+*************

+The following flags are available for the reconfigurator CLI:
+- -p or --print_file: prints the configuration from the specified file
+- -s or --set: sets the absolute path to the specified file
+- -rs or --reset: resets the absolute path to the default
+- -r or --replace: replaces the specified file with another
+- -m or --merge: merges the specified files
+- -mr or --merge_recursive: merges the specified files and iterables within them
+- -u or --update: updates variables in a file
+- -c or --compile: compiles a configuration
+- -cp or --compile_print: compiles and prints a configuration

 Adding CLI
 **********